 Anna L. Ingels Hindson (1862 - 1933)

-Editor, union secretary-treasurer, union departmental director, missionary in Australia.
+Editor, union secretary/treasurer, missionary in Australia.
 Editor of the Missionary Leader for 18 years and Australasian Record for 34 years.
-Served eight years as the union secretary of the Young People's Department and 30 years as secretary of the Australasian Union Sabbath School Department.
+Served the Australasian Union as departmental director for the Youth for eight years and director of the Sabbath School department for 30 years.

 Louise Kleuser (1890 - 1976)